Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_exercise.md

             - Add the `compilation-and-installation.md` with label `Installation`.
             - Add the `how-to.md` with label `Getting Started` You should only have two buttons "Home" and "User Guide" in the generated website.
     - Add the [repository URL](https://www.mkdocs.org/user-guide/configuration/#repo_url).
 This adds a "Edit on GitHub" button at the top right of the website.
-Try if this works.
+Try if the button works.
 If it does not work, this is because older versions of MkDocs set a link to the `master` branch by default, but GitHub calls this branch `main` nowadays.
 In order to point to the correct branch, set the `edit_uri` setting to `edit/main/docs/`.

         **Note** The "Edit on GitHub" also fails if you have not pushed the corresponding Markdown file to your repository yet.